National Grid contract talks continue as union awaits latest company offer

 Extension of the existing contract comes amid widespread shows of support by state and local officials Friday for the unionized National Grid workers, who operate the natural gas system and Long Island power plants.

 At a rally briefing in Melville where negotiations were taking place, officials expressed support for the workforce and called on National Grid to present members with a fair contract.
-Leaders included Suffolk County Executive Ed Romaine, Hempstead Supervisor Don Clavin, state Sen. Mario Materra (R-St. James), all Republicans, and Babylon Supervisor Rich Schaffer, a Democrat.
+Leaders included Suffolk County Executive Edward P. Romaine, Hempstead Supervisor Don Clavin, state Sen. Mario Mattera (R-St. James), all Republicans, and Babylon Supervisor Rich Schaffer, a Democrat.

 London-based National Grid "may be an international company, but when you come to New York you respect the workers," said Assemb.
 Michaelle C. Solages (D-Elmont).